EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Generate the pseudo-random nonce N_U

-* Choose an unused session identifier S_U and store it for the length of the protocol.
+* Choose a session identifier S_U which is not in use and store it for the length of the protocol.
+The session identifier SHOULD be different from other concurrent session identifiers used by Party U. The session identifier MAY be used with the protocol for which EDHOC establishes traffic keys/master secret, in which case S_U SHALL be different from the concurrently used session identifiers of that protocol.

 * Format message_1 as specified in {{asym-msg1-form}}.